Technical

 John Bradford

 John Bradford is entering his third season with NCFC and his first as the team’s head coach.
-He is also beginning his eigth year as the director of the North Carolina FC Youth Academy.
+He is also beginning his eighth year as the director of the North Carolina FC Youth Academy.
 Prior to becoming head coach, Bradford served as NCFC’s assistant coach for two seasons.

 Holding a unique role that involves working with the club’s first team while overseeing the development of the club’s top youth players, Bradford is a true link in NCFC’s youth-to-pro pipeline.
 In addition to serving as head coach, Bradford directs the NCFC Academy and serves as the technical director of North Carolina FC U-23 of USL League Two.